 Those organising a funeral or advising others on attendance at a funeral service, should review and take into account all of the following:

-- In person attendance at funeral services should be limited to a maximum of 20 people for areas in levels 1 – 4 and 50 for areas in level 0.
-This is not including the funeral director, venue staff or celebrant but, it does include children under 12.
+- In-person attendance at funeral services is currently limited to a maximum of 20 people in all areas of Scotland.
+This is not including the funeral director, venue staff or celebrant but, it does include children of all ages and any person hired by the family.
 Numbers of attendees will also be based on the size of the venue and its ability to maintain strict physical distancing measures, so the number able to attend may be less than the maximum number for the area;

 - we strongly discourage people who are not counted in the maximum number from going to the funeral service and gathering outside the crematorium, funeral director service room, or in the burial ground;

 - all attendees must maintain at least 2 metres distance from each other at all times (unless they are from the same household, or are a carer and the person assisted by the carer).
 References to a household include an extended household;

 - if available, those who cannot attend a funeral service in person should consider joining remotely from home via electronic means or viewing a recording of the service;

 - all attendees should maintain good hand and cough hygiene, both before and after attending a service e.g. such as regular hand washing, disposing of tissues etc., safely, and ideally, taking them home to dispose of;